PeterFriedrich/project-euler/README.md

 # project-euler
-My answer to the project Euler questions.
+My answers to the project Euler questions.